mikamautnerrohde/researchproject/rp-project-manual.md

 ### Table 3 - Project sizes

-Project size (EC)| Workload (hours) | Fulltime equivalent

-:----: | :----:|:----:|
+Project size (EC)| Workload (hours) | Fulltime equivalent* :----: | :----:|:----:|
-26 | 728|17 weeks
+26|728|17 weeks
 36|1008|24 weeks
 42|1176|28 weeks

-Note: once the proposal has been approved by programme and examiner, it is not possible to change the EC rewarded to the student upon succesful completion of the project.
+Note 1: once the proposal has been approved by programme and examiner, it is not possible to change the EC rewarded to the student upon succesful completion of the project.
+Note 2: in the first year, the student combines _Research Project 1_ with coursework.
+This means instead of full-time, the student is available an average of 38 hours per week.

 ### Be contact for student questions
 The supervisor is the go-to person for the student, for any questions related to performing the research project.
 During the research project, the supervisor should be available to discuss problems within a reasonable time frame.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
 At the same time, the student should display ownership of the project.